Pioneering simulations pave the way for routine drone flights in the UK

 Project Caelus is a Future Flight Challenge programme jointly funded by UK Research and Innovation.
 Further test flights are planned for later this year.

-UTM drones UAM Europe
+UAM UTM drones Europe